rbturnbull/dcodex/docs/deployment.rst

 .. note ::

-    You might want to exclude transferring your local media files directory since these will be going to the S3 bucket.
-You can also exclude your git history in .git.
+    The command will exclude your files in `.git`.
+You might want to also exclude transferring a local media directory if it exists since these will be going to the S3 bucket.

 9. Deploy!
 ^^^^^^^^^^^^^^^